invoke-ai/InvokeAI/docs/index.md

 to contribute to GitHub projects, here is a
 [Getting Started Guide](https://opensource.com/article/19/7/create-pull-request-github).

-A full set of contribution guidelines, along with templates, are in progress, but for now the most important thing is to **make your pull request against the "development" branch**, and not against "main".
+The most important thing is to know about contributing code is to **make your pull request against the "development" branch**, and not against "main".
 This will help keep public breakage to a minimum and will allow you to propose more radical changes.

 ## :octicons-person-24: Contributors